 Available from May to September

-From May to September we offer tours of the winery every hour between 10am and 5pm (some exceptions may apply).
+From May to September we offer tours of the winery throughout the day between 10am and 5pm (some exceptions may apply).
 We introduce you to the history of the winery and our namesake - the Great Auk.
 Then we show you the production area where the magic happens.
-In some cases we can provide individual tours year-round and in most cases can accommodate requests made without reservations during the summer season.

 We can accommodate group tours of up to 50 visitors.
 For groups over 10, please call ahead to schedule a convenient tour time.